Tydax/the-giant-plant-eater/content/posts/cheezey-vegan-nachos.md

 ![](/content/images/img_20200606_210041_427.jpg)

-_Nachos are a pub classic and great for sharing when out having drinks with friends or family.
+_Nachos are a pub classic and are great for sharing when out having drinks with friends or family.
 I like to make this at home when I have left over chilli.
 For this recipe I use a plant-based cheeze sauce which brings the different elements together._

 _Assembling and cooking the nachos under the grill does not take long.
 You will spend your time creating the cheeze sauce, salsa, refried beans and guacamole._